Alex112292/Alex112292.github.io/about.md

-# A little About Me
+# A Little About Me

 # Schooling
 Pawling High School